 • Some of the best farming, and farmers in the world on the prairies of Alberta

-• Frontier farming in the famous Yukon of north west Canada
+• Frontier farming in Alaska and the famous Yukon of north west Canada

 SEE DRAFT ITINERARY BELOW